 How to make sense of the Originality Report

-Originality Reports are documents Turnitin produces to identify incidences where the system has found a match between a student’s coursework submission and Turnitin’s database of previously submitted student papers and other online text sources (website, digital books and the like).
+Originality Reports are documents Turnitin produces to identify incidences where the system has found a match between a student’s coursework submission and Turnitin’s database of previously submitted student papers and other online text sources including internet websites and published books, periodicals and journals.

 If your tutor has set up your Turnitin assignment to generate Originality Reports for coursework submissions these documents will become available to view shortly after you have submitted your work.
-Originality Reports for first time submissions may be generated within a matter of minutes and up to an hour or more during busy submission periods such as deadlines.
-If your assignment has been set up to accept multiple submissions from each student (where each subsequent submission overwrites the previous one) any subsequent report for resubmissions will take 24 - 48 hours to generate.
-Please note however, you do not have to wait for your second or subsequent submissions' Originality Reports to be generated before making a further submission - you can make further submissions regardless.
+Originality Reports for your first FOUR submissions to the Turnitin assignment collector will be generated immediately.
+For your fifth and subsequent submissions it may take up to 24 hours to process.
+Please note however, you do not have to wait for your submissions' Originality Reports to be generated before making a further submission - you can make further submissions regardless.

 How to access your Turnitin Originality Report

 1. Log into UniHub, navigate to your Turnitin assignment on your module and click on the assignment link.

 2. To view the Originality report, click on the coloured rectangle in the Similarity column.